lousapetr/cest-nmr/README.md

 5. Run `sparky Sparky/Projects/project.proj`.
 All spectra, except the first one, are hidden, you can see the list using `PV` command.

 6. Run `ha` command from Sparky.
-This will (silently) create one peak list with intensities for each spectrum.
+This will create one peak list with peak intensities (heights) for each spectrum.
 The intensities are taken from the coordinates of peaks in the first spectrum - `ha` works like a pin, piercing through the stack of spectra.
 The lists will be located in `Sparky/Lists/`

-7. Save project (`js`) and close Sparky (`qt`).
+7. Save project (`js`) and continue by *Noise estimation* (or close Sparky (`qt`)).

 ##### Noise estimation